-If you were nearing the end of your AAT qualification, before recent events, or if you finished
+If you're nearing the end of your AAT qualification, or if you finished

 it a little while ago, it might be time to start thinking about a move to ACCA.

 Here are some things to consider before making any decision.